DESIGNING QUIET ARCHITECTURE.

 Situated in Munich’s Westend district, mokum marks the first independent project by Studio J. Braunfels - a restaurant created in close collaboration with a young, ambitious team and a clear architectural vision.
 The design reflects the studio’s commitment to simplicity, material presence, and human connection.

 The interior reflects Studio J. Braunfels‘ commitment to authenticity, tactile materials and spatial clarity.
 The design follows a clear, restrained language, guided by one idea: to create different zones within a single room, each offering comfort, intimacy and quiet presence.
-At the heart of the space stands the bar, opening a direct view into the kitchen and establishing both a visual and emotional connection to the team behind the food.

 Within a small footprint, the space is structured into distinct zones, each offering a quiet sense of comfort and a unique dining experience.
 At its centre stands the bar, opening directly onto the kitchen, forming a visual and emotional connection between guest, team, and food.
 The atmosphere is defined by warm textures, thoughtful restraint, and a spatial rhythm that allows the dining experience to take centre stage.